joannakl/cs102/projects/project4_flood.markdown

 will depend on how easy it is to figure out what the program is doing and how to work with it.

 The grade will be determined by several factors:
+- 45 points: class correctness: correct behavior of methods of the required classes (this will be determined by the autograder), these points will be assigned as follows:
+	- 0 points: code passes fewer than a half of the autograder tests
+	- 20 points: code passes [50-70)% of the autograder tests
+	- 35 points: the code passes [70-80)% of the autograder tests
+	- 40 points: the code passes [80-90)% of the autograder tests
+	- 45 points: the code passes 90% or more of the autograder tests
 - 60 points: correctness: correct behavior of the three algorithms and the `Map` class
 - 20 points: design and the implementation of your code
 - 10 points: efficient implementation of the required methods